Upstatement/quickshare/README.md

 #####Mail Body

-`data-mail-body="message"`
+`data-qs-mail-body="message"`

 The body of the email.
-This defaults to the value of the `data-title` attribute followed by a space, then the value of the `data-url` attribute.
+This defaults to the value of the `data-qs-title` attribute followed by a space, then the value of the `data-qs-url` attribute.

 #####Subject

-`data-subject="subject"`
+`data-qs-subject="subject"`

 The subject header of the email.
-This defaults to the value of the `data-title` attribute.
+This defaults to the value of the `data-qs-title` attribute.

 #####Send To

-`data-send-to="receiver@emailclient.com"`
+`data-qs-send-to="receiver@emailclient.com"`

 The email address of the account to which to send the email.
 To add multiple addresses, simply have each address comma separated, such as in the example below.

-`data-send-to="one@example.com,two@example.com"`
+`data-qs-send-to="one@example.com,two@example.com"`

 Icons
 -----